Dr Magnus Feldmann

 Research interests

-My research straddles comparative and international politics and political economy, with a special focus on business and politics, institutional analysis and public policy.
+My research straddles comparative and international politics and political economy, with a special focus on business and politics, comparative capitalism, labour politics and institutional analysis.
 I also have a long-standing interest in post-communist politics in Central and Eastern Europe, Russia and China.
 My research has appeared in World Politics, Comparative Political Studies, Politics & Society, New Political Economy and various other journals and edited volumes.
 My current research focuses on three key areas.

-Secondly, I have a long-standing interest in the institutional foundations of capitalism, and I have published widely on the diversity of capitalist institutions in Central and Eastern Europe and in other parts of the world.
-My forthcoming book on Comparative Capitalism; A Global Perspective (Bloomsbury, 2025) synthesises and advances this agenda.
+Secondly, I have a long-standing interest in the institutional foundations of capitalism, and I have published widely on the diversity of capitalist institutions.
+My book on Comparative Capitalism; A Global Perspective (Bloomsbury, 2025) provides an overview of this research programme.

 Thirdly, I co-ordinate two projects with colleagues based in the UK and Europe.
-The first one is on practical social democracy and develops a novel approach to social democratic parties as organisations.
-The other project examines the role of narratives in shaping China-Europe relations, including their impact on politics and business.
+The first project is on practical social democracy and develops a novel approach to social democratic parties as organisations.
+The other project examines the role of narratives in shaping China-Europe relations, including their impact on global politics and political economy.
 This research is supported by the EU-funded COST network on China-in-Europe (CHERN).

 Projects and supervisions